 Specialities: Hot chicken; sweet potato fries; bourbon pecan pie; Tennessee BBQ sliders; cornbread stuffing.

-Where to stay: Cambria Hotel Nashville is a popular hotel, 8-minute drive from the Christmas market.
+Where to stay: Cambria Hotel Nashville is a popular hotel, 8-minute drive from the event.

-The vibrant Downtown area is a brilliant choice to stay near the Christmas market at the Fairgrounds in Nashville.
+The vibrant downtown area is a brilliant choice for staying near the fairgrounds in Nashville.

-Packed with top restaurants, music venues and cultural attractions, it’s a lively district that fully captures the essence of the city.
+Packed with top restaurants, music venues and cultural attractions, it’s a lively district that fully captures the city’s essence.

-I highly recommend Cambria Hotel Nashville, renowned for its comfort and excellent location, putting you at the heart of the festive action.
+I highly recommend Cambria Hotel Nashville.
+It is renowned for its comfort and excellent location, which puts you at the heart of the festive action.

 I advise going on this city tour of Nashville, where you’ll see many of the city’s key sights with a knowledgeable local guide for a reasonable price.

-Alternatively, think about participating in this food tour as an introduction of the local culture through their unique cuisine.
-There are many different tours to take, this Nashville donut tour is particularly popular.
+Alternatively, consider participating in this food tour to introduce you to the local culture through their unique cuisine.
+There are many different tours to take, but this Nashville donut tour is particularly popular.

 Christmas in Nashville